wshager/frink/README.md

 | children | <code>array, Sequence</code> | The children of the map |

 #### d(uri,prefix,doctype) ⇒ <code>VNode</code>
 Creates a document node, which can contain a single node of any other type.
-Additionally, it can contain a doctype and multiple processing instruction nodes.

 This is a top level node, and may not be contained in *children* of other node constructors.